MichaelJAX123/ma206distributions/README.md

 aim is to provide code that feels much more effortless and fun to use to visualize distributions.

-## Visualizing a binomial distribution without {ma206distributions} functions
+## Efficiency gains: Visualizing a binomial distribution without {ma206distributions} functions

 The equations in the plot were produce in the following fashion (no functions or package pre-built):